Carla-de-Beer/tensorflow-2.x-projects/CNN/cartoon-photo-classifier/README.md

 # Cartoon-Photo Classifier

-Two comparative Tensorflow-Keras-based deeplearning convolutional neural networks (CNN) to predict whether an image is a cartoon or a photo.
+Two comparative Tensorflow-Keras-based deeplearning convolutional neural networks (CNNs) to predict whether an image is a cartoon or a photo.
 The simpler CNN makes use solely of the provided dataset, whereas the other CNN additionally benefits from the application of the weights from a pre-trained model in the process of transfer learning.
 The classifier based on transfer learning boosts the accuracy of the somewhat limited dataset to nearly 100%, and additionally manages to train more quickly in only a handful of epochs.
-That said, even in the case of the simpler classifier, the model managed to achieve a reasonable degree of accuracy on a relatively small dataset.
+That said, the size of the transfer learning model is larger, and even in the case of the simpler classifier, the model managed to achieve a reasonable degree of accuracy on a relatively small dataset.

 ## Dataset